annanw4201/Objective-C/notes.md

 - scroll view: need to set minimum and maximum allowed scale, or the scale won't work
 - scroll view: set content size as the same size as the image that's going to be scrolled, so that it will cover all the area of image and don't have extra spacing
 - scroll view: set the content off set to (0,0) will align the image to the top left corner
+- use NSUserDefaults to save data, need to mutuble copy the data, and then manipulate that data, and finally set the new data at a predetermined path.
+- To synchronize NSUserDefaults is not cheap, the system will calls for you, it's useful when we suddenly terminate the app from XCode.
+We will synchronize since our app will not use that many data.